 - You are a candidate for a degree at an educational institution that maintains a regular faculty and curriculum and normally has a regularly enrolled body of students in attendance at the place where it carries on its educational activities; and

-- Amounts you receive as a scholarship or fellowship grant are used for tuition and fees required for enrollment or attendance at the educational institution, or for fees, books, supplies, and equipment required for courses at the educational institution.
+- The amounts you receive are used to pay for tuition and fees required for enrollment or attendance at the educational institution, or for fees, books, supplies, and equipment required for courses at the educational institution.

+- Amounts received as payments for teaching, research, or other services required as a condition for receiving the scholarship or fellowship grant.
 However, you do not need to include in gross income any amounts you receive for services that are required by the National Health Service Corps Scholarship Program or the Armed Forces Health Professions Scholarship and Financial Assistance Program.

-If any part of your scholarship or fellowship grant is taxable, you may have to make estimated tax payments.
+- If any part of your scholarship or fellowship grant is taxable, you may have to make estimated tax payments.

-Page Last Reviewed or Updated: February 27, 2014
+Page Last Reviewed or Updated: December 23, 2014